View current page

 You will probably want to control it via your computer.
 In fact (+ perfectly) you will be able to use that program that you showed me [Harmony Assistant --TM.] to write notes that play the SidStation.
 You should check out if your program sends midi.

 T: It does--I just have to get it set up (uggh).
 Speaking of which, and changing the subject to your solo CDs, isn't that the SidStation on "Jenghiz, the Damager"?
-It's very catchy [.mp3 of excerpt].
+It's very catchy [spotify].
 There's a lot of humor in the music, even when it's dark and doom-y.
 "Outlet Nightjar" also cracks me up.

 j: I actually used my circuit bent Casio SK-1 on "J, the Damager" but you are right it is practically the same thing.
 The SidStation has more sound options and control but you have to write the music.
 The Casio just spits out stuff.
 (In fact it may be catchy because the Casio plays "bent" versions of original presets.
 You may have heard something vaguely familiar 20 years ago.)